narkhedegs/Whistle/README.md

 | WorkingDirectory | string | Gets or sets the working directory for the executable to be started.
 If nothing is specified then the default value for WorkingDirectory is the Current Directory. | Current Directory |
 | ExitTimeout | int? | ExitTimeout is time in milliseconds for which Whistle will wait for the external executable to exit.
 If the external executable exceeds the ExitTimeout then Whistle will terminate the executable and raise TimeoutException.
 If ExitTimeout is null or is not specified then the default value for ExitTimeout is infinity System.Threading.Timeout.Infinite. | infinity |
 | EnvironmentVariables | Dictionary<string,string> | A string dictionary that provides environment variables that apply to the executable and child processes. | Empty |

+# To Do
+ - Add support for setting standard output encoding for external executable
+ - Add support for setting standard error encoding for external executable
+ - Add support for starting the external executable as a Windows Active Directory user (Integrated Windows Authentication)